-The Smart Energy Router developed by UNINOVA is a power electronics device that manages the energy transfer from/to different sources (distribution grid, RES-based distributed generators), loads and electricity storage systems.
-In IANOS project, the Smart Energy Router will be located at building level (behind the meter).
-The Energy Router collects data from various energy assets, like PVs (generation profile) and batteries (charge state) and will receive higher level instructions from the iVPP to control individual assets accordingly.
+The Smart Energy Router, developed by UNINOVA, is a power electronic device that manages the energy transfer from/to different sources (distribution grid, RES-based distributed generators), loads and electricity storage systems.
+In the IANOS project, the intended location for the Smart Energy Router will be at building level (behind the meter).
+The Energy Router collects data from various energy assets, like PVs (generation profile) and batteries (charge state) and will receive higher-level instructions from the iVPP to control individual assets accordingly.
 It thus acts as an intermediary between the iVPP and individual assets at building level.

-For Terceira Island, there will be 2 smart energy routers deployed in existing PV installations.
+For Terceira Island, there will be 2 smart energy routers, with a battery of 5 kWh (per unit), deployed in existing PV installations.